NYCPlanning/data-engineering-doc/_content/pluto.md

 - **Expected/Allowed Values**:
 - **Description**: An estimate of the exterior dimensions of the portion of the structure(s) allocated for residential use.

-An update to the Floor Area is triggered by the issuance of a Department of Buildings Permit, feedback from the public and scheduled visits by the Department of Fice assessors.A RESIDENTIAL FLOOR AREA of zero can mean it is either not available or not applicable.The sum of the various FLOOR AREAs does not always equal TOTAL BUILDING FLOOR AREA.
+An update to the Floor Area is triggered by the issuance of a Department of Buildings Permit, feedback from the public and scheduled visits by the Department of Finance assessors.A RESIDENTIAL FLOOR AREA of zero can mean it is either not available or not applicable.The sum of the various FLOOR AREAs does not always equal TOTAL BUILDING FLOOR AREA.
 RESIDENTIAL FLOOR AREA does not contain a condominiums Common Area.

 ### OfficeArea